Vooooooodga/Vooooooodga.github.io/_posts/2020-05-11-install-cmake-in-unroot-account-of-unix.md

 ---
-title:Install cmake in unroot account of unix
+title: Install cmake in unroot account of unix
 description: This is a tutorial about how to install softwares in your directory.
 categories:
  - unix